eschnett/SimulationIO/README.md

   - probably need to handle set of UUIDs?
 - Add "configuration" links to most entities
 - Implement Python wrapper
+  - probably want to use SWIG
 - Implement destructors; check out shared_ptr for gcc 4.6
+  - shared_ptr seems to work fine; transition seems straightforward
 - Implement coordinate systems
 - Implement writing/reading datasets, not just external links
 - Run benchmarks with large datasets
 - Add parallelism
 - Add sub-manifolds, sub-tangentspaces, etc.
 - Write a reader for some visualization toolkit
+- Allow writing just part of a project, or adding to / modifying a project
+- Allow removing parts of a project?